Arrow BOOK

 • Pain that continues to limit return to sport despite structured conservative care

-A consultation is required to confirm suitability and to ensure PRP is being used for the right indication.
+A consultation is required to confirm suitability and ensure PRP platelet rich plasma is being used for the right indication.

 What is PRP Platelet Rich Plasma

-PRP is made by taking a small sample of your blood and processing it to concentrate platelets.
+PRP platelet rich plasma is made by taking a small sample of your blood and processing it to concentrate platelets.
 The PRP is then injected into the targeted area, often under ultrasound guidance for precision.

 The aim is to: